skylarweaver/front-end-afa/src/pages/about-afa.md

 section3:
   belief1:
     heading: Increased Support
     description: Men, women, and children with Alopecia should feel comfortable without their hair.
-Support plays a big part in helping people with Alopecia regain their confidence, maintain a positive outlook, and overcome this emotional pain.
+Support plays a big part in helping people with Alopecia regain their confidence, maintain a positive outlook, and overcome this emotional pain caused by this disease.
   belief2:
     heading: Awareness & Education
     description: Increased public acceptance and understanding starts with education.
 We need to educate the public about Alopecia.
   belief3:
     heading: More Research
     description: People with Alopecia need a treatment option that isn’t detrimental to one’s health.
-  section: We believe in…
+  section: We Believe in…
 aboutPartnersSection:
   partner1:
     heading: NAAF
     description: National Alopecia Areata Foundation's (NAAF) Treatment Development Program aims "to find a safe and effective treatment or cure for Alopecia Areata to benefit the 145 million people worldwide who have, had, or will develop Alopecia Areata in their lifetime."
-In an effort to advance Alopecia treatment, we will contribute 100% of your donation to NAAF if you mention NAAF in the Donation Notes of your donation.
+In an effort to advance Alopecia treatment, **we will contribute 50% of your donation directly to NAAF if you mention NAAF in the Donation Notes of your donation.**
   partner2:
     heading: CAP
     description: Children's Alopecia Project (CAP) is specifically devoted to helping children living with all forms of Alopecia regain confidence.
-As part of our mission to support people living with Alopecia, we would like a portion of our funds raised to go towards supporting CAP's meaningful work, so if you mention CAP in the Donation Notes of your donation, 100% of your donation will go to CAP.
+As part of our mission to support people living with Alopecia, we would like a portion of our funds raised to go towards supporting CAP's meaningful work, so **if you mention CAP in the Donation Notes of your donation, 50% of your donation will go to directly CAP.**
   section: Our Partners
 section4:
   director1: